-Policy G-1: Require new uses to adhere to the Land Use Compatibility Chart.

-Policy G-2: Encourage the recycling of incompatible land uses to uses which are compatible with the airport, pursuant to the Land Use Compatibility Table.

-Policy G-4: Prohibit uses which will negatively affect safe air navigation.

-Policy N-3: Utilize the Table Listing Land Use Compatibility for Airport Noise Environments in evaluating projects within the planning boundaries.

-Policy S-7: Comply with the height restriction standards and procedures set forth in FAR Part 77.
+- Policy G-1: Require new uses to adhere to the Land Use Compatibility Chart. - Policy G-2: Encourage the recycling of incompatible land uses which are compatible with the airport, pursuant to the Land Use Compatibility Table. - Policy G-4: Prohibit uses which will negatively affect safe air navigation. - Policy N-3: Utilize the Table Listing Land Use Compatibility for Airport Noise Environments in evaluating projects within the planning boundaries. - Policy S-7: Comply with the height restriction standards and procedures set forth in FAR Part 77.

+The Proposed Project's consistency with these goals are discussed under Impact 3.10-2, below.